 The following table shows some sample pension payment amounts for common optional forms of payment.

-Follow these steps to add your pension income to the retirement modeling tool in the Planning & Guidance Center:
+Follow these steps to add your pension income to the Retirement Analysis tool accessed through Planning Summary:

-The retirement modeling tool will accept pension income earned at a prior employer.
+The Retirement Analysis tool will accept pension income earned at a prior employer.
 Request pension estimates from your prior employer and enter them into the tool as described above.

 When you're ready to retire, we're here to help at every step.